pandey-ankit/coherence-demo/05-persistence/persistence.md

 ## Task 2: Clear the primary data

 1. Use `Tools` -> `Clear Cache` to remove the cache data from the primary cluster.
-As we have federation, this will be replicated to the secondary cluster.
+As we have federation configured, this will be replicated to the secondary cluster.

    ![Clear Cache](images/clear-cache.png "Clear Cache")